SkyLightFox/Astroneer-Resource-Tracker/README.md

 # Astroneer-Resource-Tracker
+Made by SkyLightFox
-Just a simple resource tracker for Astroneer
+Description: Just a simple resource tracker for Astroneer
-This is just upadtes for astroneer for keeping track of resources
+- Please make sure to say I built this.